SeacowX/SeacowX.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Hainiu Xu.
-I am a first year PhD student at King's College Londond studying Natural Language Processing (NLP)mentored by Professor [Yulan He](https://sites.google.com/view/yulanhe/home?authuser=0).
-Before KCL, I was a Master's student at the University of Pennsylvania studying Data Science, where I worked on NLP under the supervision of Professor [Chris Callison-Burch](https://www.cis.upenn.edu/~ccb/index.html).
-I obtained by Bachelor's degree at the University of California, Davis with a major in Statistical Data Science.
+I am a first year PhD student at King's College Londond studying Natural Language Processing (NLP) under the supervision of Professor [Yulan He](https://sites.google.com/view/yulanhe/home?authuser=0).
+Before KCL, I was a Master's student at the University of Pennsylvania studying Data Science, where I did research in NLP mentored by Professor [Chris Callison-Burch](https://www.cis.upenn.edu/~ccb/index.html).
+I obtained Bachelor's degree at the University of California, Davis with a major in Statistical Data Science.
 During my undergraduate study, I worked extensively with Professor [Jane-Ling Wang](https://anson.ucdavis.edu/~wang/aboutme.html) on functional data analysis (FDA).

 My research interest primarily lies in _Machine Reasoning_ and _Narrative Understanding_.
 My goal is to help machines to understand and reason about events with personalities.